Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 The domain or domain name is the URL of your website.
 For example, ashknows.com, google.com, yahoo.com are the domain names.

 Basically, the company that provides hosting usually provides the domain name too.
-They come with a whole package which includes hosting and domain name.
+They come with a whole package that includes hosting and domain name.
 There are thousands of domain and hosting providers available in the world who are providing great services at a very cheap price.

 Remember, while deciding a domain name for your blog or website, try to do some prior research and choose the one that is brief, simple, and represents your business in the perfect way.